dotnet/core-setup/Documentation/design-docs/host-startup-hook.md

 ## Proposed behavior

-The `DOTNET_STARTUP_HOOKS` environment variable can be used to specify a list of managed assemblies and optional type names that contain `public void Initialize()` methods, which will be called in the order specified, before the `Main` entry point:
+The `DOTNET_STARTUP_HOOKS` environment variable can be used to specify a list of managed assemblies and type names that contain `public static void Initialize()` methods, which will be called in the order specified, before the `Main` entry point:

 ```
-DOTNET_STARTUP_HOOKS=/path/to/StartupHook1.dll;/path/to/StartupHook2.dll!StartupHookNamespace.StartupHookType2
+DOTNET_STARTUP_HOOKS=/path/to/StartupHook1.dll!StartupHookNamespace.StartupHookType1;/path/to/StartupHook2.dll!StartupHookNamespace.StartupHookType2
 ```

-The list is a semicolon-delimited list of assembly paths (absolute, or relative to the working directory), each with an optional type name (following an exclamation mark).
-If no type name is specified, the default is `StartupHook.Initializer`.
+The list is a semicolon-delimited list of assembly paths (absolute, or relative to the working directory), each with a type name following an exclamation mark.

-Setting this environment variable will cause each of the specified types' `public void Initialize()` method to be called before the main assembly is loaded.
+Setting this environment variable will cause each of the specified types' `public static void Initialize()` methods to be called in order, synchronously, before the main assembly is loaded.
 The environment variable will be inherited by child processes by default.
 It is up to the `StartupHook.dll`s and user code to decide what to do about this - `StartupHook.dll` may clear them to prevent this behavior globally, if desired.

 Specifically, hostpolicy starts up coreclr and sets up a new AppDomain with each `StartupHook.dll` on the TPA list.
-It then invokes a private method in `System.Private.CoreLib`, which will call each `StartupHookType.Initialize()` in turn.
+It then invokes a private method in `System.Private.CoreLib`, which will call each `StartupHookType.Initialize()` in turn synchronously.
 This gives `StartupHookType` a chance to set up new `AssemblyLoadContext`s, or register other callbacks.
-After the `Initialize()` methods return, control returns to hostpolicy, which starts up the main entry point of the app like usual.
+After all of the `Initialize()` methods return, control returns to hostpolicy, which then calls the main entry point of the app like usual.

 Rather than forcing all configuration to be done through a single predefined API, this creates a place where such configuration could be